vxst/vxst/canary.md

 the only solution is my death.
 They agreed that I should be killed even at the cost of the lives of clan members.

-I currently live in hiding, and I believe I'm safe in the short term since there is a limitation on international travel placed by the Chinese government due to covid-19, and I believe there is no active clan member knows my address.

-I will continue to live in hiding until I can reach a safe country that can protect me from the murder (not only the justice after the murder, they are determined that they don't care about that).
+I currently live under some protection.
+I am unsure if it will continue to keep me safe, but as long as it does, I believe I am secure.
+This unique circumstance has caused a delay in the signing process.

 This canary will be re-signed every month between the 1st and 5th after August 2022 with the GPG key with the following primary key fingerprint: